kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-### Putting it all together
+### Putting It All Together

-Now that the basic functions are present it is possible to add a few  useful variables and functions to `viewDidLoad`.
+Now that the basic functions are present, it is possible to add a few useful variables and functions to `viewDidLoad`.
 As stated before, this is not the preferred method for a production app, but good enough for our exploration.

 ```swift
 // Initialize the Kin client on the playground blockchain